peidevs/OpenDataBookClub/_includes/content.md

 We're happy to announce that our speaker for September is [Paul Alan](http://twitter.com/peipaulalan), Director of Communications for [Elections PEI](http://electionspei.ca).
 Paul will speak on [Electoral Reform](http://yourchoicepei.ca) and the upcoming plebiscite.
 RSVP at our [MeetUp page](http://bit.ly/2cBvhp5) or drop an email to opendatapei@gmail.com

-Application Services (in Finance and ITSS), with the Government of Prince Edward Island.
-She is the team-lead for the newly unveiled Open Data initiative.
-RSVP at our [MeetUp page](http://bit.ly/28CrfDZ)

 ## What is this about?
 A regular meetup for civic-minded individuals to present / discuss open data.
 We won't be studying books: we'll study data sets.
 Check out [this site](http://opendatabook.club) for more information.